 Are you experiencing severe pain in your legs, calves, and/or lower back, and you’re searching for relief?
-If so, see if spine stenosis treatment with Polaris Spine & Neurosurgery Center, with locations in the Atlanta, Georgia area cities of Sandy Springs and Smyrna, is right for you.
+If so, see if spine stenosis treatment with Polaris Spine & Neurosurgery Center, with locations in the Atlanta, College Park, Georgia area cities of Sandy Springs and Smyrna, is right for you.
 The practice offers a wide range of treatments at its state-of-the-art facilities, including its on-site outpatient surgical center, to fit your individual needs.
 To get started, call or use the online booking tool today.

 Spine stenosis, or spinal stenosis, is the narrowing of at least one area of the spine, typically in the lower back and/or spine.
 This narrowing often puts pressure on the spinal cord or spinal cord nerves, causing pain.